GaryGaoYao/OPDA/README.md

 <a id="overview"></a>

 ## Overview
-**OPDA** is a human-supervised AI agent system that designs patient-specific implants for orbital fracture reconstruction.
+**OPDA** is a human-in-the-loop AI agent system that automates the design of patient-specific orbital implants.
+By translating natural-language clinical text into 3D anatomical shapes, OPDA accelerates the reconstruction workflow while keeping safety-critical decisions firmly under clinician control."

 <a id="end-to-end-workflow"></a>